digital-asset/cn-quickstart/docs/sharable/observe/observability-troubleshooting-overview.rst

      -   `Identifies an individual ledger submission to a participant node.`
    * -   `TransactionId`
      -   `Daml Ledger`
      -   `Global identifier for a committed transaction to the ledger.
-Only visible to participant nodes that witness or are informed of the transaction [5]_.`
+Only visible to participant nodes that witness or are informed of the transaction.` [5]_
    * -   `LedgerEventId`
      -   `Daml Ledger`
      -   `Global identifier for a node within a committed transaction tree corresponding to a ledger event.`
-   * -   `Trace/SpanId [6]_`
+   * -   `Trace/SpanId` [6]_
      -   `Ledger Client (or upstream)`
      -   `Accepted by GRPC/HTTP ledger interfaces and honoured throughout the Canton Network code.
 Where one is not provided may sometimes be generated internally to provide tracing support within the network.`
    * -   `LedgerOffset`
      -   `Participant Node`
-     -   `The height of a transaction within the local linearization of the ledger by a participant node [7]_.`
+     -   `The height of a transaction within the local linearization of the ledger by a participant node.` [7]_
    * -   `ContractId`
      -   `Daml Ledger`
      -   `Global identifier for a contract that was created successfully on the ledger at some point.
 If the contract has been subsequently archived the id remains a stable and valid way to refer to it even though the associated contract can no longer be used.`